 Consider a capsule hotel such as the Capsule Hotel Anshin Oyado Shinjuku to save money and try authentic Japanese accommodation.
 It’s far from a luxury resort, and your “room” is truly a capsule, but it is a cool experience to try while here.

 14. Ueno Park & Zoo

 Address: 9-83 Uenokoen, Taito City, Tokyo 110-8711, Japan

-The Ueno Zoo has a wide variety of habitats, including pandas, gorillas, kangaroos, and more.
-There are over 2,600 animals and 400 species housed here, and there is a petting area great for kids.
-A five-story pagoda towers above the animals and makes for great photography as well.
+The Ueno Zoo has various habitats, including pandas, gorillas, and kangaroos.
+Over 2,600 animals and 400 species are housed here, and a petting area is great for kids.
+A five-story pagoda towers above the animals and also makes for great photography.

-The zoo is wonderfully inexpensive, so don’t hesitate to buy a ticket even if you just want to have a quick look before or after some of the nearby attractions.
-The Ueno neighborhood is a good place to find some more traditional accommodations, like this guesthouse, if you want to save money and avoid expensive Tokyo hotels.
+The zoo is wonderfully inexpensive, so don’t hesitate to buy a ticket even if you want a quick look before or after some nearby attractions.
+The Ueno neighborhood is a good place to find more traditional accommodations, like this guesthouse, if you want to save money and avoid expensive Tokyo hotels.

 See Related: Most Romantic Cities in the World

 Believe it or not, one of the most famous icons of Tokyo is a crosswalk!
 Shibuya Crossing is just outside Shibuya Station and is a central point in this busy business district of Tokyo comparable to Times Square.